-As you are now introduced into the first principles of Masonry, I congratulate you on being accepted into this ancient and honorable Order; ancient, as having subsisted from time immemorial; and honorable, as tending, in every particular, so to render all men who will be conformable to its precepts.
+As you are now introduced into the first principles of Masonry, I congratulate you on being accepted into this ancient and honorable Order; ancient as having subsisted from time immemorial; and honorable, as tending, in every particular, so to render all men, who will be comformable to its precepts.
 No institution was ever raised on a better principle or more solid foundation; nor were ever more excellent rules and useful maxims laid down than are inculcated in the several Masonic lectures.
+As you progress in Masonry, you will find that it is a speculative science, taught by allegory, emblems and symbols.
+Even the penalties of the obligation, seemingly so severe, are not to be taken literally.
+They are meant to convey to you the mental suffering that will be your punishment if you should be base enough to violate your vows.
 The greatest and best of men, in all ages, have been encouragers and promoters of the art, and have never deemed it derogatory to their dignity to level themselves with the fraternity, extend their privileges, and patronize their assemblies.
 There are three great duties which, as a Mason, you are charged to inculcate-to God, your neighbor, and yourself.
-To God, in never mentioning his name but with that reverential awe which is due from a creature to his creator; to implore his aid in all your laudable undertakings, and to esteem him as the chief good.
+To God, in never mentioning His name but with that revential awe which is due from a creature to his creator; to implore His aid in all your laudable undertakings, and to esteem Him as the chief good.
 To your neighbor, in acting upon the square, and doing unto him as you wish he should do unto you.
 And to yourself, in avoiding all irregularity and intemperance, which may impair your faculties, or debase the dignity of your profession.
 A zealous attachment to these duties will insure public and private esteem.